EmbroidePy/pyembroidery/README.md

 ## Overview
 Readers are sent a fileobject/stream, an EmbPattern and sometimes a settings dict.
 The reader parses the file, adding in metadata, threads, and stitches with as much valid information as the file contains.

 EmbPattern objects contain all relevant data.
-You can iterate stitch blocks .get_as_stitchblocks() or access the raw-stitches, threads, or metadata.
+You can iterate stitch blocks .get_as_stitchblock() or access the raw-stitches, threads, or metadata.

 Writers are called to save a pattern to disk.
 The writers save raw-stitch data to disk.
 This data may, however, not be formatted in a way the writer can utilize effectively.
 For this reason, writers (except lossless csv) utilize the encoder to ensure whatever the data is in the pattern will be presented to the writer in a manner coherent to the writer.